MHH-RCUG/nf_wochenende/README.md

 - trimming (Trimmomatic or fastp or trim galore or ea-utils)
 - alignment (bwa mem, or minimap2 for short reads, minimap2 or ngmlr for long reads)
 - SAM-> BAM conversion (samtools and sambamba)
-- AlignerBoost Mapping Quality recalculation (in testing April-June 2021)
 - Report % aligned reads (samtools)
 - Output unmapped reads as fastq (samtools)  (from v1.4)
 - Post-alignment duplicate removal (Samtools from v1.7.8, Sambamba)
 - Removal reads with x mismatches (bamtools), adjustable from v1.7.3
 - Realignment (Abra2)
 - MD tag marking (Samtools)
-- Normalization (to Bacteria per Human cell, RPMM Reads Per Million sequenced reads per Million reference bases etc, see Reporting below for details)
+- Normalization (to Bacteria per Human cell, RPMM Reads Per Million sequenced reads per Million reference bases etc, see Reporting section in the docs for details)
 - Visualization (chromosome coverage, intended for bacteria in metagenomics projects) (from v1.4)
 - Growth rate estimation.
 Estimate how fast detected bacteria are growing
 - Rare species prediction (Raspir)